A NEW COMMUNITY-ENGAGED RESEARCH PROJECT FROM THE CHATR LAB, SFU URBAN STUDIES, AND THE SOUTH VANCOUVER NEIGHBOURHOOD HOUSE

 The participant consent form and parent/caregiver information letter for the Youth.hood study can be downloaded at the following links:

-This project is a collaboration between CHATR Lab researchers, SFU Urban Studies, and the South Vancouver Neighbourhood House, with funding from SFU’s Community-Engaged Research Initiative (CERi) and the Social Sciences and Humanities Research Council (SSHRC).
+The Youth.hood study is led by researchers from the CHATR Lab, and SFU Urban Studies, in partnership with the South Vancouver Neighbourhood House and CityHive.
+The project is funded by SFU’s Community-Engaged Research Initiative (CERi) and the Social Sciences and Humanities Research Council (SSHRC).